Sustainable Living Tips

 Step up to the bar

 Instead of liquid soap in a plastic bottle, try a cleaner alternative: package-free bar soap.
-You'll help cut back on the billions of body wash bottles used each year — including their unrecyclable pump dispensers.
+You'll help cut back on the billions of pounds of plastic waste generated each year — including often unrecyclable pump dispensers.
 There are a few “direct to consumer” brands that sell glass bottles and biodegradable vials of concentrated soap — just add water!

 Dismiss the disposable cups